arbyste/jp-mining-note/docs/docs/jpresources.md

-# Yomichan Templates / Handlebars
+# Yomitan Templates / Handlebars

 !!! note
-    If you are using the jp-mining-note template, most things here will likely not be useful for you as the Yomichan templates that comes with the note already contains most of these features and more.
+    If you are using the jp-mining-note template, most things here will likely not be useful for you as the Yomitan templates that comes with the note already contains most of these features and more.

-## How-To: Edit Yomichan Fields
+## How-To: Edit Yomitan Fields
-1. Navigate to Yomichan Settings.
+1. Navigate to Yomitan Settings.
 1. Go to the `Anki` section.
 1. Select `Anki card format...`.

 ??? example "Demo <small>(click here)</small>"

-    {{ img("how to edit yomichan fields", "assets/jpresources/yomichan/howto_format.gif") }}
+    {{ img("how to edit yomitan fields", "assets/jpresources/yomitan/howto_format.gif") }}

     The above showcases option 2 of
     [this example](jpresources.md#automatically-highlight-the-tested-word-within-the-sentence-upon-card-creation).

 ---

-## How-To: Edit Yomichan Templates (Handlebars)
+## How-To: Edit Yomitan Templates (Handlebars)
-1. Navigate to Yomichan Settings.
+1. Navigate to Yomitan Settings.
 1. Make sure that advanced settings are turned on (bottom left corner).
 1. Go to the `Anki` section
 1. Select `Configure Anki card templates...`

 ??? example "Demo <small>(click here)</small>"

-    {{ img("how to edit yomichan templates", "assets/jpresources/yomichan/howto_templates.gif") }}
+    {{ img("how to edit yomitan templates", "assets/jpresources/yomitan/howto_templates.gif") }}

 ---

 ## Grab only the first pitch accent dictionary { .text-yellow }

-Adds the following Yomichan Fields:
+Adds the following Yomitan Fields:

 - `{pitch-accents-single-dict}`: Pitch accent in text (downstep) format
 - `{pitch-accent-graphs-single-dict}`: Pitch accent in svg graph format